fire/godot-simple-explosion-vfgx/readme.md

 - Godot 4.2

 ## How to use
-(Parameter names are different, please use try and error approach.)
+(Parameter names are different, please use try and error approach.
+Parameters might not affect as expected.)
 - Edit properties of the explosion by editing "ExplosionMaterial.tres".
 - Emission Fallof Multiplier and Emission Falloff control how fast the flames disappear.
+(Emission Fallof Multiplier can result in visual problems, I keep it at 0.5)
 - Emission Color Ramp allows to modify the color of the flames.
 - Smoke Color Ramp allows to modify the color of the smoke.